#Carley-barley, try-chitza'd, partnership-style leading, old-skool liturgy with new-fangled Kavanot

 Our services and sessions straddle multiple traditions and innovations.
 We're delighted to be formed by Orthodox, Masorti, Renewal, Reform, Liberal, Unaffiliated, confused, amused and wandering Jews and their loved ones.
 Below are some further details on what you can be part of creating - in advance or on the day - and when you sign up to come, you can let us know how you'd like to take part.

 Experimentation is the stuff Grassroots is made of.
-We are experimenting this year with having two tracks of services Roots and Shoots.
-You can pick and choose which services to go to, and have a mix between them both or choose one that suits you more.
+You can pick and choose which services or sessions to go to, and have a mix between them or choose one that suits you more.
 All GRJ services are highly engaged with Jewish traditions and all services have elements of innovation.
 What we find is unique to all services at GRJ is that every single service has two co-leaders.
 This pair will have planned the format, music, words and reflections of the service together.
-We love this approach and we find it invites are more collective prayer experience.
+We love this approach and we find it invites a more collective prayer experience.

 This year, about 40 special souls (approx 10% of our gathered community!) will step up and read from the Torah, some for the very first time.
 Many have told us that taking part in this is the highlight of their High Holiday experience.
 GRJ Torah services are completely communally led, with help from a team of friendly mentors, and a handy set of recordings.

 Shofar blowing is also open to all genders, with certain parameters to fit into the Orthodox framework.
 For this it would help if you can already toot a trumpet.
 No matter how new, rusty, or polished you are, you will have a chance to step up when you sign up.